-The Great Self Publishing Myth: Self Publishing is Expensive
+The Great Self Publishing Myth: Self Publishing is Expensive and Unprofitable

-Let’s talk about the costs that go into self publishing three versions of a book: ebook (Kindle), paperback, and audiobook.
+Let’s talk about the costs that go into self publishing three versions of a book: eBook (Kindle), paperback, and audiobook.

 Cost of Self Publishing an Ebook